-We will contrast between the two extreme cases: agents with \emph{identical valuations} and agents with \emph{non-degenerate valuations}. \begin{definition} A valuation matrix $\mathbf{v}$ is called \emph{degenerate} if there exist two agents $i,j$ and two objects $o,p$ such that $v_{i,o}\cdot v_{j,p} = v_{i,p}\cdot v_{j,o}$ (or $\frac{v_{i,o}}{v_{j,o}}=\frac{v_{i,p}}{v_{j,p}}$ if denominators are non-zero).
-Otherwise, it is called \emph{non-degenerate}. \footnote{\citet{bogomolnaia2016dividing} and \citet{branzei2019chores} use a stronger definition of degeneracy: the complete agent-object graph has no cycles $C$ with $\pi(C)=1$.
+We will contrast between two extreme cases: agents with \emph{identical valuations} and agents with \emph{non-degenerate valuations}. \begin{definition} A valuation matrix $\mathbf{v}$ is called \emph{degenerate} if there exist two agents $i,j$ and two objects $o,p$ such that $v_{i,o}\cdot v_{j,p} = v_{i,p}\cdot v_{j,o}$ (or $\frac{v_{i,o}}{v_{j,o}}=\frac{v_{i,p}}{v_{j,p}}$ if denominators are non-zero).
+Otherwise, it is called \emph{non-degenerate}. \end{definition} Note that if $\mathbf{v}$ is selected randomly according to a continuous probability distribution, it is non-degenerate with probability $1$.

+\citet{bogomolnaia2016dividing} and \citet{branzei2019chores} use a stronger definition of degeneracy: the complete agent-object graph has no cycles $C$ with $\pi(C)=1$.
 Their condition implies that $\ucg{z}$ is acyclic for any fPO allocation $\mathbf{z}$ and that there is a bijection between Pareto-optimal utility profiles and fPO allocations.
 Our definition addresses only cycles of length $4$ and thus can be easily checked in $O(n^2\cdot m\log m)$ operations (see Subsection~\ref{sub:nagents}).
-For $2$ agents the definitions coincide.} \end{definition}
+For $2$ agents the definitions coincide.

-Note that if $\mathbf{v}$ is selected according to any continuous probability distribution, it is non-degenerate with probability $1$.

-\subsection{Warm-up: two agents, pure goods}
+\subsection{Warm-up: Two Agents, Pure Goods.}

-For $n=2,$ the upper bound on the number of sharings of Section \ref{sec:po-fair-bounds} is $1$, so sharing-minimization boils down to finding a fair allocation with no sharings at all (if such an allocation exists).
-The following ``negative'' result is well-known (e.g. \citet{Lipton2004Approximately}); we present it to contrast with the ``positive'' theorem after it. \begin{theorem} When there are $n=2$ agents with identical valuations over $m$ pure goods, it is NP-hard to decide whether there exists an allocation with no sharings that is proportional ($=$EF) / proportional and fractionally-PO. \end{theorem} \begin{proof} For two agents with identical valuations, all allocations are fractionally-PO, and envy-freeness is equivalent to proportionality.
-Thus, an allocation satisfying any of the two fairness requirements with or without PO exists if-and-only-if the set of goods can be partitioned into two subsets with the same sum of values.
+For $n=2,$ the upper bound on the number of sharings from Subsection \ref{sec:po-fair-bounds} is $1$, so sharing-minimization boils down to finding a fair allocation with no sharings at all (if such an allocation exists).
+The following ``negative'' result is well-known (e.g., \citep{Lipton2004Approximately}); we present it to contrast with the ``positive'' theorem after it. \begin{theorem} When there are $n=2$ agents with identical valuations over $m$ pure goods, it is NP-hard to decide whether there exists an allocation with no sharings that is EF ($=$PROP for $n=2$) and fractionally-PO. \end{theorem}

+\begin{proof} For two agents with identical valuations, all allocations are fractionally-PO.
+Thus, a fair+fPO allocation exists if-and-only-if the set of goods can be partitioned into two subsets with the same sum of values.
 Hence, the problem is equivalent to the NP-complete problem \textsc{Partition}. \end{proof}